DanielAmsel/GIN-NORG/README.md

 `docker-compose up`

-If this is your first start, your need to initialize the databse by using these three commands:
+If this is your first start, your need to initialize the database by using these four commands:

 `docker exec norg_laravel php artisan key:generate`